-What Carat Should an Engagement Ring Be?
+What Carat Should An Engagement Ring Be?

 A carat is a unit of measure for precious stones and pearls.
 A carat is equivalent to 200 milligrams.
-You can find out more about Diamonds on the GIA scale here.
+You can find out more about diamonds on the GIA scale.
 The largest diamond ever sold at an auction was an 118-carat egg sized diamond that went for $30.6 million at Sotheby's in Hong Kong.
 But don't worry - that's nowhere near the price or size of an average engagement ring!
 It's also important to remember that engagement and wedding traditions differ in every culture, it isn't one size fits all!

+Simply put, if you are looking for a larger carat diamond but do not want to sacrifice the quality of diamond, it will set you back.
+Finding the right diamond is a comprimise of budget and want.
 As soon as you let the size of the diamond influence the budget, you'll either find yourself in a lot of debt, or you may be sacrificing the clarity of the diamond.
 If you've got a budget of £2,200 and you want to reach the average of 0.6 carat, you'll need to make sure you've got enough for the setting as well.
 The chances are the quality of the diamond you get will be quite poor.
 We always recommend buying a smaller diamond with a much better cut - this will always determine how brilliant the diamond will be.
 A sparkly diamond can hide inclusions, mask colour and even look larger.